lee2998p/Embedded2/scripts/README.md

 The function first iterates through the video files.
 For each video, the function iterates through the video frames and crops and saves face images.
 If the video is shot horizontally, the function flips it so that it's in the right orientation.

 # goggle_classifier.py
+The file first parses the argument for training the Mobilenet classifier.
+It then initializes the TensorBoard writer.
+It other loads a pretrained model or calls get_model to use a pretrained Mobilenet model with layers frozen.
+Then, it performs training and validation augmentations and then outputs the results from the training.
 ### MapDataset
 This class contains custom dataset for applying different transforms to training and validation data.
 It consists of the __init__, __getitem__ and __len__ functions.
 #### __init__